 In the current digital age, it can feel like people instantly take notice when a couple divorces.
 All of a sudden, friends and family want to know why you’ve split up and who will “win” the divorce.
 This can make it difficult to keep intimate and personal aspects of your life private.
 Your choice of attorney can help to make the process of getting divorced much more manageable.

 When a couple is divorcing in Florida, the Court has to address Parenting Issues, Division of Property, Alimony, and Child Support.
 No two divorces are the same.
 At McCart & Tesmer, P.A. our Tampa Bay family law attorneys regularly handle complex divorce cases, including those for high-net-worth clients.
 As your attorneys, our goals are to protect your privacy and achieve the results you want.
-Call us today to schedule a free consultation.
+Call us today to schedule a consultation.

 Regardless if a child is born to married or unmarried parents who are no longer together, the Court has an obligation to award child support for the benefit of the child.
 The Court will determine the number of nights in a year the child resides with each parent, relying on the parents' Parenting Plan.
 After numerous financial disclosures such as pay stubs, bank statements and financial affidavits, each parents' monthly income and child expenses are used to calculate the child support amount based upon the to Florida Child Support Guidelines.